-Spam is unsolicited email on the Internet.
-It is a form of bulk mail from the sender’s point-of-view and often sent to a list gathered from subscribers to a discussion group or obtained by companies that specialize in creating email distribution lists.
-In much the same way that retailers and businesses use postal mailing lists to send potential customers catalogs and other information, an increasing number are using email messages as a direct marketing tool.
-In general, it’s not considered good internet etiquette to send spam.
+Spam refers to unsolicited emails received by a user in their inbox.
+It is a form of bulk mail and is often sent to a large list of individuals.
+Think of spam in the same way as you would for an uninvited telemarketing sales call.
+Much like retailers and businesses who use postal mailing lists to send potential customers catalogs and other information, an increasing number of businesses are using email messages as a direct marketing tool.
+In general, it’s not considered good Internet etiquette to send spam.

-Email spoofing is the practice of changing the From: field of an email so that it looks like the email came from someone or somewhere else.
+Email spoofing is the practice of changing the From: field of an email so that it looks like the email came from someone else.
 Email spamming may be combined with email spoofing, so that it is very difficult to determine the actual originating email address of the sender.
 Some email-distributed viruses that use spoofing, take a random name from somewhere on the infected person’s computer and mail themselves out as if they were from that randomly chosen address.
-Recipients of these viruses are therefore misled as to the address from which they were sent, and may end up complaining to, or alerting the wrong person.
-As a result, users of uninfected computers may be wrongly informed that they have, and have been, distributing a virus.
+Recipients of these viruses are therefore misled and may end up alerting the wrong person.
+As a result, users of uninfected computers may be wrongly informed that they have, or have been, distributing a virus.

-Email phishing is the act of sending an email to a user falsely claiming to be an established legitimate business in an attempt to scam the user into providing private information.
-The email usually directs the user to visit a website where they are asked to update personal information, such as passwords, credit cards, social security, and/or bank account numbers.
-This website is bogus and set up only to steal the user’s information.
-If you feel that you have received a phishing email, you should forward the email to the ITS Helpdesk at firstname.lastname@example.org .
+Email phishing is the act of sending an email to a user falsely claiming to be an established, legitimate business in an attempt to scam the user into providing private information.
+The email usually directs the user to visit a website where they are asked to update personal information, such as passwords, credit cards, social security, and/or bank account information.
+These websites are fraudulent and are set up only to steal the user’s information.
+If you feel that you have received a phishing email, you should forward it to the ITS Helpdesk at email@example.com .

 Sometimes you may receive seemingly unsolicited emails from services you previously sign up for.
-This is, in fact, email that you agreed to receive when the account was registered with a site and a box was checked agreeing to receive postings about particular products or interests.
+This is, in fact, email that you signed up to receive when the account was registered with a site and permission was given to receive postings about particular products or interests.
 This is known as both opt-in email and permission-based email.

 Tips to Avoid Getting Spam:

-- Never post your real email address on a forum or bulletin board.
-Spammers use special programs which harvest these and use them to build spam lists.
-Once your email address has been caught in this way, you’ll never get off the spam lists.
+- Never post your real email address on a forum or in a chat room.
+Spammers use special programs that harvest email addresses and use them to build spam lists.
+Once your email address has been added to a list, you’ll never get off it.

-- When you register with an internet site, make sure you do not give them the right to sell your email address to spammers.
+- When you register with an Internet site, make sure you do not give the right to sell your email address to spammers.
 (Watch for little checkboxes and make sure to remove any which are checked by default)

-- Use the email filters to reject spam with obvious catchphrases in it (debt consolidation, porn, sex, Viagra, hot singles, etc.).
+- Use the email filters to reject spam with obvious catchphrases in it.
+For example, debt consolidation, porn, sex, Viagra, hot singles, etc.

 Dealing with Spam:

 If you suspect a message is junk mail, treat it as such by deleting it without opening it.
-Common clues include information in the subject headings and unknown senders.
-Do take action to stop spam.
-Users can setup rules to filter incoming messages to stop spam and block spam sites.
+Common clues include the information in the subject line and unknown senders.
+Take as much action as possible to stop spam.
+Users can set up inbox filters to sort through incoming emails to block spam messages and spam sites.

-All incoming email at the University is now being filtered by Barracuda Messaging Security Gateway.
+All incoming email to the UMFlint email system (for example, to any @umflint.edu email address) is filtered by Barracuda Messaging Security Gateway.
 Users will no longer need to setup a filter to move messages tagged as spam.
-For more information on Barracuda and how it works, please visit https://helpdesk.umflint.edu/customer/en/portal/articles/2526063-what-is-barracuda-.
+For more information on Barracuda and how it works, please read our Quicknote What is Barracuda?.